faiyted/VBA-challenge/README.md

 # VBA-challenge

-** Create a script that loops through all the stocks for each quarter and outputs the following information:
+** Create a script that loops through all the stocks in each quarter and outputs the following information:

   - The ticker symbol : Loop through ticker for each quarter